javiso/loginProject/README.md

 There are two ways of running the project: from Docker or local

 - Run the project by using docker
-You simply have to run the file docker-compose.yaml.
+You simply have to run docker-compose.yaml.
 This file is in the project.
 The project's container listens on the port 9000.

 - Run the project locally.
 You have to clone the project and then run only the service 'postgres' in docker-compose.yaml.
 This service must be run before running the project.
 The server listens on the port 8080